PostHog/posthog.com/contents/blog/best-statsig-alternatives.md

 1. **It's simple to use:** Amplitude makes it easy for non-technical users to get insights about their product and make improvements.
 Amplitude is built for users like product managers and marketers, making it a popular choice for them.

-2. **It offers built-in A/B testing:** Unlike FullStory, Amplitude offers integrated experimentation features.
+2. **It offers built-in A/B testing:** Amplitude offers integrated experimentation features.
 This enables companies to run experiments on existing cohorts, and then analyze the data in a single place.

 3. **It helps them become data-driven:** Amplitude users appreciate it helps them become data-driven.
 It becomes easy to add data, visualize it, and make decisions, and they can use it as a source of truth thanks to its built-in customer data platform.

 > #### Bottom line
 >
-> Like PostHog, Amplitude is a good option if you value powerful
+> Like PostHog, Amplitude is a good alternative if you value powerful analytics and experimentation in one, though it's less geared to engineers than Statsig or PostHog.

 <br />